 When it comes to PR, it’s hard out there for a challenger brand.
 Even with creative marketing, a smaller brand is likely to be drowned out during a heavily hyped marketing event like the Super Bowl.
 That’s one reason why some marketers try to get their ads kicked out of the game for the (sometimes questionable) PR value of being able to turn around and publicly complain about the “ban.”
-Typically, it’s a tired and irksome strategy, especially when the trick involves a dubious pretend-sponsor like Ashley Madison or an annoying real one like GoDaddy.
+Typically, it’s a tired and irksome strategy, especially when the trick involves an unlikely sponsor like Ashley Madison or an annoying real one like GoDaddy.
 (Although this year GoDaddy claims to have created some commercials for grownups, so we’ll see.)

 In my book SodaStream is different.
 The DIY soda upstart specializes in sparking controversy, and for some time its selling proposition is pretty bold; it claims to be helping to “save the world” by delivering a more healthful product, without the plastic bottle.
 For the second time, it has the the Fox network in a lather over its Super Bowl ad, this time due to a campaign featuring sexy brand ambassador Scarlett Johansson.